 Profiles in "Digital Humanities" Expertise Area

-- Head of the Russian section, Hoogenboom teaches language, literature, and culture.
-An expert on Catherine the Great, she researches noble culture, civil society, corruption, sentimentalism, book history, and women writers.
+- Head of the Russian section, Hoogenboom teaches intellectual history, civilization, espionage history, and literature.
+Expert on Catherine the Great, she studies noble culture, civil society, corruption, and women writers.

 - MacCord is an historian and philosopher of biology who specializes in regeneration, germline, and collaborating with scientists.

-- Finn directs the Center for Science and the Imagination at ASU.
-He holds a joint appointment in the School of Arts, Media and Engineering and the Department of English.
+- Finn is the founding director of the Center for Science and the Imagination at ASU.
+He holds a joint appointment in the School for the Future of Innovation in Society and the GAME School.

 - Mahgoub al-Tahawy is an award-winning Egyptian novelist and short story writer, and affiliated member of the Virginia G. Piper Center for Creative Writing at ASU.

-- Tebeau is an urban, public and digital historian who studies landscape, place, and historical memory; he's written about risk, cities, and monuments; he possesses expertise in digital curation, oral history and public memory.
+- Tebeau is an urban, public, & digital historian who studies landscape, place, & historical memory; he's written about risk, cities, and monuments; he possesses expertise in curation, oral history & public memory.

 - Courtney Isbell Fowler is an instructor for ASU Writing Programs where she teaches a variety of courses including First-Year Composition, Multilingual Composition, and Reflective Writing.